Tailwind-VC/Investment-Engine/README.md

 William is an investment professional in Los Angeles working at a $200 billion AUM Asset Management.
 He built experience in covering technology companies and have been invested in deals worth billions of dollars.
 He is actively reviewing the start-up companies that was sourced from the Tailwind team's own network, ventures partnership, start-up communities.

-Emily - Vice President

-Emily is a software engineer at Google based in San Jose / San Franscisco.
-She is actively sourcing deals and meeting founders in the Bay Area.
-Emily is deeply involved in the start-up community and she has strong deal-sourcing experience.

 Anthony - Advisor on Web 3, Blockchain, NFT, Gaming

 Anthony is a software engineer at Amazon based in Los Angeles.
 He is responsible for payment system at AWS.
 He is one of many early adopters in Web 3 community and Axie Infinity.
 He graduated from UIUC with a bachelor in Civil Engineering and USC with a master in computer engineering.